Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

 * This is in the development process

-*for Jenkins, nexus, Sounarqube
+* Credentials for Jenkins, nexus, Sounarqube
-*username: admin
+* Username: admin
-*password: admin
+* Password: admin

 run